cca/equella_scripts/collection-export/readme.md

 ```sh
 # Run strict MODS tests
 npm run modstest
 # Test random samples from exported JSON files
 node mdmaps/test-collection-samples.js data/mudflats.json 10
 ```

 The [`test-collection-samples.js`](./mdmaps/test-collection-samples.js) tests random samples of XML metadata from exported EQUELLA JSON files against the strict-mods library to verify conversions work correctly.

-## Syllabus Metadata Conversion
+## Collection-specific Metadata Conversion

+Various collections have specific mappings to MODS beyond the strict MODS conversions, doing things like handling special `/local` fields or adding contextual information that is unique to each collection (e.g. a `mods/genre` of "syllabi" for all items in the Syllabus Collection).
+Each collection-specific mapping has its own script in the [`mdmaps`](./mdmaps/) directory and these scripts can be used a la carte to test conversions on individual XML files.
+They also have their own test routines as package.json scripts available to `npm run`.

-The [`syllabus.js`](./mdmaps/syllabus.js) file converts XML metadata from CCA's "courseInfo" schema to standards-compliant MODS.
-For testing, we can pass a single XML file on the command line; it prints the converted MODS to stdout. `npm run sylxmltest` runs the test suite. `node collect` automatically convert syllabus XML to MODS for any items in the Syllabus Collection.
+`node collect` automatically performs collection-specific XML to MODS conversions for any items in the Syllabus Collection.
 Pass `--no-map` to opt out of this behavior.

 ### Converting & Validating MODS Files